Address: Ezhimala, Kerala, India

 Training Duration: 2 Years after 2 years at NDA

 Before the establishment of NDA the officer cadets of Indian Navy underwent four years of training in Dartmouth, United Kingdom, but after NDA started they were given training at NDA but soon Navy realized that the NDA could not fulfill its requirements and the Indian Naval Academy was established in Cochin in May 1969 to impart basic training.

 INA provides training to young men and women for induction into Indian Navy as an Officer.
-The academy has a well scheduled Training procedure to train cadets at the academy.
-Duration for training in cadet entry is 4 years and in direct entry for graduate is 22 weeks.
+The academy has a well-scheduled Training procedure to train cadets at the academy.
+Duration for training in cadet entry is 4 years and in the direct entry for the graduate is 22 weeks.

 Modes of Admission

 NDA Exam – Conducted twice in a year

 CDSE – Conducted twice in a year

 GSES – Graduate Special Entry Scheme.

 NCC – Special Entry Indian Naval Academy, Ezhimala.